jjasira/jjasira/README.md

 - 👋 Hi, I’m @jjasira a medical doctor and software engineer
-- 👀 I’m interested in machine learning, artificial intelligence and medicine
+- 👀 I’m interested in web development,machine learning, artificial intelligence and medicine
 - 🌱 I’m currently learning python programming, artificial intelligence, full stack web development in ALX kenya.
 - 💞️ I’m looking to collaborate on machine learning projects
-- 📫 How to reach me email: jjasira2016@gmail.com
+- 📫 How to reach me email: jjasira2016@gmail.com, https://jjasira.github.io/jamesasira/

 <!---
 jjasira/jjasira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.